lehmanjo/doc-alpine-linux-raspberry-pi-zero-w/preparing.md

 ### Update cmdline.txt

-Add ext4 filesystem to modules in cmdline.txt
+Add ext4 filesystem to modules in cmdline.txt for later

 ```
 # cd /mnt/1